Anthrax, cutaneous

 - Pathogenesis results from spore entry via skin (cutaneous anthrax) or lungs (inhalation anthrax).

-- The vegetative form causes disease due to toxin production: Protective antigen (PA) which combines with edema factor (EF) to form edema toxin (ET) and with PA to form lethal toxin (LT)
+- The vegetative form causes disease due to toxin production: Protective antigen (PA), which combines with edema factor (EF) to form edema toxin (ET) and with PA to form lethal toxin (LT)

 - B. anthracis is a Gram-positive spore-forming bacillus that may remain stable in the environment for decades.

-There's more to see -- the rest of this entry is available only to subscribers.
+There's more to see -- the rest of this topic is available only to subscribers.